Database Model Usage (Laravel Style)

 }

-The created_at and updated_at timestamps will be automatically set (if the $timestamps property is set to true in the model), so you don't need to assign them manually.
+The created_at and updated_at timestamps will be automatically set (when the $timestamps property in the model is true), and no manual assignment is needed.

 Updating

 The save method can also be used to update an existing model in the database.
-To update a model, you need to retrieve it, set the attributes to be updated, and then call the save method.
-Similarly, the updated_at timestamp will be automatically updated, so you don't need to assign it manually:
+To update a model, you need to retrieve it first, set the attributes to update, and then call the save method.
+Similarly, the updated_at timestamp will be automatically updated, so manual assignment is not required:

 $user = app\model\User::find(1);